*Can I stay for just one night?

 What do you consider to be holidays?

 Presidents' Day (mid-February near Valentine's)

 Thanksgiving (No arrivals/departures on Thanksgiving Day please)

 Christmas through New Year's (No arrivals/departures on Christmas Day please)

 What if you ONLY have 2 nights available during a holiday period or October- Can I reserve just the two nights?

 Of course you can!
 I try to periodically update our reservation system to allow a two night stay IF ONLY TWO NIGHTS ARE AVAILABLE (i.e. 2 nights are stranded without a 3rd night available), but if you find two nights like this that the the reservation system does not allow you to reserve, please email me and I will either call you back to take your reservation over the phone or fix the online reservation programming.

 Why can't I check in or out on Saturday, or some holidays?

 We are always at the cabins cleaning on Fridays and Sundays, so we take Saturday as our day off.
 Thank you!

-(We don't offer check-ins or check-outs on Christmas so that we can spend time with our families.)
+(We don't offer check-ins or check-outs on Thanksgiving or Christmas so that we can spend time with our families.)